elibroftw/blog.elijahlopez.ca/content/posts/software-engineering-handbook/chapter-5.md

 date: 2025-03-05T15:50:15-05:00
 draft: true
 aliases: ["/posts/software-engineering-handbook/chapter-5"]
+summary: "This post, 'Chapter 5 - Principles of Software Engineering' of 'The Software Engineering Handbook,' discusses key principles for creating quality software, emphasizing respecting the end user through intuitive, well-documented, flexible, and integrable software.
+It highlights the importance of good documentation for software libraries, including documentation builders, and stresses practicality and providing working examples.
+The post also touches on the philosophy of designing software for the 'best' use cases and increasing the quality of learning materials."
 ---

 I wrote some of this chapter in 2022 because it was a year of broken software, where "mature" software had basic issues: